CMSgov/SMA-Endpoint-Directory/README.md

 ## Additional Resources

-For more information about Medicaid interoperability initiatives, please email us at SMAEndpointDirectory@CMS.HHS.GOV.
+For more information about Medicaid interoperability initiatives, please email us at <SMAEndpointDirectory@cms.hhs.gov>.